Before the consult

 The majority of Telehealth consultations will be conducted via phone (audio only).
 The only equipment you require is your phone.
 Should you wish to perform the Telehealth consult via video conference, please ensure you discuss this with our Patient Care Team at the time of booking your appointment.

-Any registered medical practitioner in Australia can legally prescribe medical cannabis.
+Any registered medical practitioner in Australia can legally prescribe plant-based medicines.